browserengineering/book/book/html.md

         parts = text.split()
         self.tag = parts[0].lower()
 ```

-[^because-unquoted]: Because only unquoted attribute values are supported!

 Note that the tag name is converted to lower case, because HTML tag
 names are case-insensitive.